-Principles for Nature Conservation in the Pacific - Code of Conduct for Framework Implementation.
+Principles for Nature Conservation in the Pacific - Code of Conduct for Action Strategy Implementation.

-These Principles define the critical components for the effective delivery of nature conservation in the Pacific island region.
-They are derived from lessons learned from past Action Strategies and a Code of Conduct for all conservation practitioners working the Pacific.
+The Principles define the critical components for the effective delivery of nature conservation in the Pacific region.
+They are derived through lessons learned from past Action Strategies and a Code of Conduct for all conservation practitioners working the Pacific.

-Application of the Principles and Code of Conduct to all projects, programmes and initiatives related to the implementation of Pacific island NBSAPs will significantly improve conservation outcomes.
-They must be respected, recognised, supported and applied by all agencies, partners and organisations working and supporting nature conservation in the region.
-Collectively, the widespread application of the Principles will result in stronger projects and programmes, more effective strategies, improved financial sustainability and a significant and exponential improvement in the Pacific's overall conservation capacity.
+Application of the Principles and Code of Conduct to all projects, programmes and initiatives related to the implementation of Pacific Island Country and Territory NBSAPs will significantly improve conservation outcomes.
+This will require that they must be respected, recognised, supported and applied by all agencies, partners and organisations working and supporting nature conservation in the region.
+Collectively the full application of the Principles will result in stronger projects and programmes, more effective strategies, improved financial sustainability and a significant and exponential improvement in the Pacific's overall conservation capacity.